RockChinQ/free-one-api/README_en.md

 > If you want to access the **official API(paid)** of each LLM through the OpenAI standard API, you can use [songquanpeng/one-api](https://github.com/songquanpeng/one-api), `free-one-api` can also be used with the `one-api` project.

+> Need contributors!
+There are too many adapters, and they are very unstable.
+I can't handle it alone.
+I hope you can help test various adapters, find new reverse engineering libraries, and submit PRs.

 ## Features

 - Automatically load balance.